ppamidimarri/TeslaCamMerge/README.md

 **F. Install and configure [rclone](https://rclone.org/)**

-If you do not need the ability to upload your videos to the cloud, you can safely skip this section F. If you skip this section, you should also skip step 12 in section G below.
+If you do not need the ability to upload your videos to the cloud, you can safely skip this section F. If you skip this section, you should also remove `tcm-uploadDrive` from step 9 in section G below.
 You can also remove the "Upload" folder set up in step 7 of section D above with `rmdir /media/<userid>/<drivename>/Footage/Upload`.

 1. `wget https://downloads.rclone.org/rclone-current-linux-arm.zip`
 2. `unzip rclone-current-linux-arm.zip`